raymondworkshop/raymondworkshop.github.io/_posts/2025-08-07-the-untethered-soul.md

         - what I feel is not who i am, so **I am not my fear**.
           But **it is what is happening in me right now** so I allow it to have its full career.
     - **act as if fear can't stop or drive you**
-        - I do what I am fearing anyway.
+        - I do what I am fearing anyway
             - **I make the choices I would make if I did not feel the fear**.
-At this moment of deciding between feeling and **acting**, you will feel the shift, a surge of power, to take that final step.
+At this moment of **deciding between feeling and acting**, you will feel the shift, a surge of power, to take that final step
-            - You are no longer the victim because you have **combined vulnerability** - "I might fail" - **with power** - "I am doing it"
+            - You are no longer the victim because you have **combined vulnerability** - "**I might fail**" - **with power** - "I am doing it"
         - **This shift makes you trust youself** and **enriches your self-respect**

 #### 薩提爾的自我覺察練習